minsys-informatics-llc/21-roadmaps-prototype-v0-codebase/pivot-analysis.md

 And their answers is straight to the point each time - there are 2 clusters “”= the 2 root causes” :

 AI  - “The AI revolution is at my front door, I see my competitors are always leveraging it to reduce their margins and improve customer satisfaction .
 My Business model is ready to embrace AI, but my organization is not”, they said
 Cybersecurity - Along with this AI revolution their Business is more and more vulnerable to cyberthreats as their business is more and more “”connected” .
-“This represent a huge risk of losses (Capital - Financial , IP) and a non acceptable risk at the brand / cusomer perpception level as well.” , they said .
+“This represent a huge risk of losses (Capital - Financial , IP) and a non acceptable risk at the brand / cusomer perpception level as well.” , they said.

 As Laurent I understand:  When I talk about my offering they are not seeing the WIITM and my value proposition dilutes instantly.
  -> Indeed my offering is end to end from the Leadership posture, the D&AI strategy towards operational excellence this is the entire spectrum and it confuses my prospects.